9inpachi/progress/gsoc2020/README.md

 - [x] Rename `experiment-controls` to `phoenix-menu`
 - [x] Include configuration for changing color of event data
 - [x] Finalize styling of phoenix menu

+## Day 47 - 15 Jul 2020 - Wed
+- [ ] Moved to weekend because had an interview

+## Day 48 - 16 Jul 2020 - Thu
+- [x] Change new event data format (the one that uses types) to declare parameters/types for each object type collection separately
+- [x] Find that the new event data format is not actually any good (was comparing the minified version)
+- [x] Move pheonix menu to the right
+- [x] Make dat.GUI menu optional and disabled by default
+- [x] Support for icons in phoenix menu